MilanJimi/express-backend-showcase/README.md

 ```
 yarn dev
 ```
-Then you can send requests with postman, or similar tools!
-(Swagger UI on roadmap).
+Then you can send requests with postman, or similar tools.
+Alternatively, you can use swagger ui documentation, found on `http://localhost:3000/api-docs`.

 # Roadmap
 ### Features
 - Market Quote (before fulfilling market order)

 ### Tech
-- SwaggerUI documentation
 - Database population scripts, and tests
 - Docker build
 - Cleanup, refactor (I'm not particularly happy with Market/Standing order interaction)